maansisrivastava/text2image/README.md

-# Summarization
+# Text to image app

-This project contains a Forge app written in Javascript that converts the text in the description of theJIRA ticket to an Image.
+This project contains a Forge app written in Javascript that converts the text in the description of the JIRA ticket to an Image.

 ## Requirements